SN 2022ngb: A faint, slowly evolving Type IIb supernova with a low-mass envelope: Photometric analysis

-where $\beta = 13.8$ is the integration constant in Arnett's model \citep{Arnett1982apj, Valenti2008ApJ}.
-Following the methodology applied to SN~2015as, we assume the diffusion timescale ($\tau_{\rm{m}}$) is coincident with the observed bolometric rise time, hence $\tau_{\rm{m}} = 28.96 \, \mathrm{days}$.
+Here, $\beta = 13.8$ is the integration constant in Arnett's model \citep{Arnett1982apj, Valenti2008ApJ}.
+Following the methodology applied to SN~2015as, we assumed the diffusion timescale ($\tau_{\rm{m}}$) is coincident with the observed bolometric rise time; hence, $\tau_{\rm{m}} = 28.96 \, \mathrm{days}$.
 The opacity, $\kappa$, is assumed to be dominated by electron scattering.
 For the He-rich ejecta of SNe IIb, calibrations against \texttt{SNEC} hydrodynamic models suggest an average opacity of $0.19 \pm 0.01 \, \mathrm{cm^2 \, g^{-1}}$ \citep{Nagy2018ApJ, Nagy2016aap}.
 We therefore adopt $\kappa$ values in the range between $0.18$ and $0.2 \, \mathrm{cm^2 \, g^{-1}}$.
 These inputs yield a derived ejecta mass in the range from $M_\mathrm{ej} = 2.91 \, \mathrm{M_{\odot}}$ to $3.23 \, \mathrm{M_{\odot}}$.
 The corresponding kinetic energy is $E_k \approx 1.4 \times10^{51}\,\mathrm{erg}$.
-We note that the longer rise time of SN~2022ngb suggests a larger ejecta mass, as this would increase the photon diffusion timescale.
-For comparison, previous studies of SNe such as SN~2015as and SN~2020acat adopted a lower opacity range from $0.06 \, \mathrm{cm^2 \, g^{-1}}$ to $0.1 \, \mathrm{cm^2 \, g^{-1}}$.
-However, applying such a value, which is more typical of H- and He-poor Type Ic SNe \citep{Nagy2018ApJ} to SN~2022ngb yields physically unrealistic values for the ejected mass and the explosion energy, supporting our choice of a higher opacity dominated by electron scattering.
+We noted that the longer rise time of SN~2022ngb suggests a larger ejecta mass, as this would increase the photon diffusion timescale.
+For comparison, previous studies of SNe (e.g., based on SN~2015as and SN~2020acat) adopted a lower opacity range from $0.06 \, \mathrm{cm^2 \, g^{-1}}$ to $0.1 \, \mathrm{cm^2 \, g^{-1}}$.
+However, when applying such a value, which is more typical of H- and He-poor Type Ic SNe \citep{Nagy2018ApJ}, to SN~2022ngb yields physically unrealistic values for the ejected mass and the explosion energy, supporting our choice of a higher opacity dominated by electron scattering.

 The mass of synthesized $^{56}$Ni can be estimated from the diffusion time of the light curve, $\tau_{m}$, and its peak bolometric luminosity, $L_{\rm{Bol, peak}}$.
 According to Arnett's rule, it is approximated that the luminosity at the time of the peak ($t = \tau_{m}$) equals to the instantaneous rate of energy deposition from radioactive decay.
-This relationship is expressed as:
+This relationship is expressed as